Trump Declaring Antifa Terrorists Means YouTube MUST Ban Far Left ft. Will Chamberlain

 But the big tech companies, it's the majority of how we consume information and how our society builds confidence in who they actually fear.

-The way I describe it is if Trump says he's going to arrest somebody, but no one actually thinks he'll ever win in court, they'd ignore it.
+The way to describe it is, if Trump says he's going to arrest somebody, but no one actually thinks he'll ever win in court, they'd ignore it.

-When Trump says we're gonna start rounding up illegal immigrants, the the government of California doesn't enforce the law and allows the far left to engage in violence against Trump.
+When Trump says we're going to start rounding up illegal immigrants, the government of California doesn't enforce the law and allows the far left to engage in violence against Trump.

 There is a fracturing of confidence in, I'll put it this way.

-If Antifa feels that they can firebom a federal police, uh federal uh law enforcement facility, and the state of California will safe will provide them safe harbor, they will keep doing it.
+If Antifa feels that they can firebomb a federal police, a federal law enforcement facility, and the state of California will safe, will provide a safe harbor, they will keep doing it.

 And that's when you start getting these civil war distinctions.